 Crime in the Local Area

-You can find out more about crime-related activity in the local area by either subscribing to the Neighbourhood Watch Newsletter – e-mail firstname.lastname@example.org for details – or checking the Essex Police or Essex Eye websites for the latest information.
+You can find out more about crime-related activity in the local area by either subscribing to the Neighbourhood Watch Newsletter – e-mail firstname.lastname@example.org for details – or checking the Essex Police website for the latest information.

-Ian Johnson, the Vice Chairman and Treasurer of Braintree District Neighbourhood Watch, is also the local NW Co-ordinator for Great Maplestead.
+Ian Johnson is the local Neighbourhood Watch Co-ordinator for Great Maplestead.
 He can be contacted on 01787 461 109

 A range of useful items are available from the Co-ordinator to help improve both personal safety and property security: